influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ```

 #### Database variable use cases
----
+Database template variables are good when visualizing multiple databases with similar or identical data structures.
+They allow you to quickly switch between visualizations for each of your databases.

 ### Measurements
 Vary the target [measurement](/influxdb/latest/concepts/glossary/#measurement).

 _**Measurement meta query**_
-Measurement template variables use the following meta query to return an array of all the measurements in a given database.
+Measurement template variables use the following meta query to return an array of all measurements in a given database.

 ```sql
 SHOW MEASUREMENTS ON database_name